jeapostrophe/reach-examples/cmd-and-web/readme.md

 Buyer reports new wisdom: "The best things in life are free."
 ```

-Execute one of the following commands to build and run the example:
+To build and run the command-line example, execute one of the following commands:

 ```
 % REACH_CONNECTOR_MODE=ALGO reach run